 - The ultimate not-so-secret secret to the best fried rice is to cook on high heat, constantly stir fry and make sure each and every grain has touched the hot pan/wok.

 - This takes me to the second point.
 Make sure this also happens when you've added the soy sauce.
 Soy sauces transform when it touches heat.
 It caramelises and the result is deliciously rich and deep umami flavour.
 Soy sauce + rice = best friends.

-- Keep the eggs golden and fluffy by scrambling it first, set aside then add it back into the pan/wok just before serving.
+- Keep the eggs golden and fluffy by scrambling it first, setting it aside then adding it back into the pan/wok just before serving.

 - Soy sauce chicken - my BEST, easy homestyle soy sauce chicken, perfect with some steamed rice and veggies